1. Phase Transformations

 1."Phase Transformations of Elements Under High Pressure (Advances in Metallic Alloys)" by E Yu Tonkov and E G Ponyatovsky

-“Phase Transformations of Elements Under High Pressure (Advances in Metallic Alloys)” Book Review: This book is designed for scientists and researchers in solid state physics, thermodynamics, crystallography, mineralogy and material science.
-The book contains experimental and theoretical data on nearly 100 elements, including first and second phase transitions, melting line, crystal structures of stable and metastable phases and stability of polymorphic modifications.
-It describes changes in solid state, amorphization and metallization.
-The book also describes the transitions of polymeric forms of fullerene and crystal modifications of elements stable under high pressure.
-This book contains temperature-pressure diagrams for each element.
+“Phase Transformations of Elements Under High Pressure (Advances in Metallic Alloys)” Book Review: The intended audience for this book are scientists and researchers in fields such as solid state physics, thermodynamics, crystallography, mineralogy, and material science.
+It presents a wealth of experimental and theoretical information on nearly 100 elements, covering topics such as first and second phase transitions, the melting line, crystal structures of stable and metastable phases, and the stability of polymorphic modifications.
+The book explores changes in the solid state, amorphization, and metallization, and delves into the transitions of polymeric forms of fullerene and crystal modifications of elements stable under high pressure.
+Additionally, it provides temperature-pressure diagrams for each element.

 2."Dissipative Phase Transitions (Series on Advances in Mathematics for Applied Sciences)" by Nobuyuki Kenmochi and Jurgen Sprekels

-“Dissipative Phase Transitions (Series on Advances in Mathematics for Applied Sciences)” Book Review: The book describes various phase transition phenomenons like melting and freezing in solid-liquid system, evaporation, solid-solid phase transitions in shape memory alloys, combustion, crystal growth, damage in elastic materials, glass formations, phase transitions in polymers, and plasticity.
-This book gives the quantitative approach of phase transitions.
-The book contains some models and problems related to differential equations, involving phase transitions.
+“Dissipative Phase Transitions (Series on Advances in Mathematics for Applied Sciences)” Book Review: The book presents an in-depth exploration of diverse phenomena related to phase transitions, such as melting and freezing in solid-liquid systems, evaporation, shape memory alloys’ solid-solid phase transitions, combustion, crystal growth, elastic materials’ damage, glass formations, phase transitions in polymers, and plasticity.
+The text offers a quantitative perspective on phase transitions and includes models and problems that involve differential equations concerning these transitions.
+It caters to students and researchers interested in understanding the various aspects of phase transitions.

 3."Theories and Mechanism of Phase Transitions, Heterophase Polymerizations, Homopolymerization, Addition Polymerization" by J. Barton